 Expected Unserved Energy (EUE), expressed in megawatt-hours per year;

-Expected accredited capacity of each resource by season and total portfolio planning reserve margin; and
+Total portfolio reserve margin; and

 Any other generation attributes as required by the appropriate RTO/ISO or legal mandates.

-Quantitative cost metrics, including but not limited to:
+Quantitative cost metrics, which may include but which are not limited to:

-Annual revenue requirements, with and without any authorized financial or performance incentives for demand-side resources;
+Net present value of revenue requirements, with and without any authorized financial or performance incentives for demand-side resources;

-Demand-side program costs and forecasted Missouri Energy Efficiency Investment Act (MEEIA) rates, if applicable;

-Annual rate impact for non-participants in demand-side programs;

-Annual customer rate impact, in total and per rate class for the first eight

-(8) years based upon the electric utility’s most recently proposed class

-cost of service study allocation or allocation method; and
+Levelized customer rates;

+Maximum single-year rate change; and

 Metrics that assess market exposure, including dependence on volatile fuel prices and market purchases.

-Current and forecasted annual financial or other credit metrics, not necessarily based on the electric utility’s financial plan, that assess the electric utility’s ability to finance and sustain the implementation of an alternative resource plan, including but not limited to:
+Current and forecasted annual financial or other credit metrics, not necessarily based on the electric utility’s financial plan, that assess the electric utility’s ability to finance and sustain the implementation of an alternative resource plan.

-Total debt-to-capital ratio;

-Funds From Operations (FFO)-to-Debt ratio;

-Debt-to-Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) ratio; and

-Any other credit metric indicative of the electric utility’s ability to finance

-an alternative resource plan.

 Environmental and policy metrics including measures of environmental impact and policy compliance, including, but not limited to:

-Probable environmental compliance costs by resource type and by year;
+Probable environmental compliance costs;

-Probable policy costs, such as the Missouri Renewable Energy Standard or any state or federal net-zero policy, by resource type and by year; and
+Probable policy costs, such as the Missouri Renewable Energy Standard or any state or federal net-zero policy; and

-Annual and cumulative emissions of regulated pollutants;
+Cumulative emissions of regulated pollutants;

 Other metrics the commission orders as appropriate for assessing the performance of alternative resource plans as part of the pre-IRP proceeding; and